CubeVic/My_notes/docs/APIs/Google/sheets/google_sheet_read.md

 # Writing

-Similar to reading I will need few elements to be able to read on the spreadsheet, these elements are:
+Similar to "reading".
+I will need few elements to be able to read on the spreadsheet, these elements are:

 - `spreadsheetID`.
 - The range in A1 notation.